2019 - Approved and signed by Karen Taylor-Goodrich, Superintendent, March 28, 2019

 - A valid Backcountry Use Permit is required for camping EXCEPT within designated auto access campgrounds accessible from State Highway 20; at Hozomeen campground, and at Weaver Point, Flick Creek, and Manly Wham Camps on Lake Chelan.

-- A valid front-country Campground Permit is required for camping at Colonial Creek, Gorge Creek, Newhalem Creek, Goodell Creek and Upper and Lower Goodell Campgrounds.
+- A valid front-country Campground Permit is required for camping at Colonial Creek, Gorge Lake, Newhalem Creek, Goodell Creek and Upper and Lower Goodell Campgrounds.

 - Groups of more than twelve are required to travel and camp a minimum of one mile apart in backcountry zones (see appendix C for maps).
 In addition, in crosscountry II zones groups larger than six are required to travel and camp a minimum of one mile apart.